status-im/nimbus-eth2/docs/the_nimbus_book/src/pi-guide.md

 We're finally ready to connect to the Prater testnet!

 !!! note
     If you haven't already, we recommend registering for, and running, your own eth1 node in parallel.
-For instruction on how to do so, see [this page](./eth1.md).
+For instructions on how to do so, see [this page](./eth1.md).

 To connect to Prater, run:
 ```